milte345/troop534/source/11-rules/index.markdown

 Rule 2: The world won't care about your self-esteem.
 The world will expect you to accomplish something BEFORE you feel good about yourself.

 Rule 3: You will NOT make $100,000 a year right out of high school.
-You won't be a vice-president with a car phone until you earn both.
+You won't be a vice-president with a private jet until you earn both.

 Rule 4: If you think your teacher is tough, wait till you get a boss.